Russian hardline Putin critic and commander Strelkov detained

 Prigozhin's Wagner group has had its powers dramatically cut since the botched mutiny last month, and the warlord himself has held back from his earlier expletive-laden tirades against the defence minister and army chief.

-This week he appeared in a video apparently filmed in Belarus welcoming his fighters and saying that Russia's campaign in Ukraine was a "disgrace we want no part of".
+This week he appeared in a video, apparently filmed in Belarus, welcoming his fighters and saying that Russia's campaign in Ukraine was a "disgrace we want no part of".

 Reports say that of the estimated 25,000 Wagner mercenaries, 10,000 are heading for Belarus while the others are going "on leave".
 One independent report said that Vladimir Putin had made a final decision that Wagner would cease to exist in Russia itself.